 The attorneys at Hager & Schwartz, P.A. are former prosecutors, and as such have a detailed knowledge of exactly what suspects go up against in pre-file investigations.
-Allow us to put our more than 40 years of experience to work for you as we protect you against those who are seeking to formally accuse you.
+Allow us to put our nearly 50 years of experience to work for you as we protect you against those who are seeking to formally accuse you.

 Facing a pre-file investigation?
-Get a free case evaluation today.
+Get an immediate case evaluation today.
 We are available 24/7.

 In a process known as a pre-file investigation, before criminal charges are filed, an investigation is conducted by your defense lawyer against allegations of criminal conduct.
 Your attorney is looking to collect sufficient evidence to show you did not commit a crime.

 A Fort Lauderdale defense lawyer at Hager & Schwartz, P.A. can contact law enforcement early on in the investigation to evaluate the investigation and protect your rights through its duration.
 Remember, you have the Fifth Amendment right not to answer any questions posed by law enforcement except for questions about your identification.

 After a crime has been committed, law enforcement personnel will attempt to collect evidence from the scene of the crime.